-The spotlight is on mental health awareness globally on World Mental Health Day 10 October.
+The spotlight is on mental health awareness globally on World Teen Mental Wellness Day on 2nd March.

 According to the NHS, 1 in 4 adults and 1 in 10 children in the UK experience mental illness; unfortunately depression and anxiety have become a part of everyday life for many.